gozl/mariadb-create-backup/README.md

 =====================
 A simple utility to take periodic backups for mariadb.

+This app was originally ported from https://github.com/omegazeng/run-mariabackup :-)

 Requirements
 ------------
 This utility runs on Linux only.
 It assumes that the following are installed:
 - s6-setuidgid
 - mariabackup
 - mysql
+- db user with backup privileges (see https://mariadb.com/kb/en/mariabackup-overview/#authentication-and-privileges)

 Backup directory layout
 -----------------------